 With children

-As for the routes, the very easy and easy tracks will very much be enjoyed by the kids, and if the older ones get bored, you can go on medium difficulty tracks with them as well.
+For children, the park offers many opportunities.
+Examples are a bike course or a repair course.
+Courses have discounts for children and teens.
+As for the routes, the tracks will very much be enjoyed by the kids, and if the older ones get bored, you can go on medium-difficulty trails with them as well.

 Opening hours